Coach vs Mentor

 When you agree on your Team Leadership Charter, your leaders are then ready to map their teams.
 Consequently, they are now prepared to develop a unified approach to increasing performance across the business.

-A team is defined as:
+A Team is defined as:

 “A small group of people with complementary skills who are committed to a common purpose, performance goals, and approach for which they are mutually accountable.”